mercury

 💻 Install

+You can also install the package through the commandline.
 Make sure that ppm (Pulsar Package Manager) is installed.
-On linux, it should be automatically installed with Atom.
+On linux and windows, it should be automatically installed with Pulsar.
 On OSX, go to the Pulsar menu and click Install Shell Commands.

 $ git clone http://github.com/tmhglnd/mercury-pulsar